 Strategy: Introduce and Integrate New Laker Mascot into Campus and Community Events Unit Objective: Implement new branding and marketing strategies to further student engagement.
 Requestor(s): Kelly Allee, Lisa Shumard-Shelton, Valerie Lynch, Bill Jackson, Chris Strohl Description: Develop guidelines, physical mascot costume, and duck prints that will all be used to introduce the Laker mascot into the college community and district communities.
 Aug.
 2016 Status Statement: Achieved - strategy development complete Nov.
-2015 Status Statement: Meeting progress target

-Mid-Year Progress Report: Laker Louie has been busy around the campus and community building affinity and pride in a college with current students, alumni and the community in general.
+2015 Status Statement: Meeting progress target Mid-Year Progress Report: Laker Louie has been busy around the campus and community building affinity and pride in a college with current students, alumni and the community in general.
 Items completed from this requests are as follows: 1.
 Finalized guidelines for use of digital files 2.
+Completed an RFP process for a requests are as follows: 1.
+Finalized guidelines for use of digital files 2.
 Completed an RFP process for a physical costume 3.
 Established a paid position for the mascot, worked with the cheerleading team to coordinate activities 4.
 Planned an audition process for the mascot actor/actress 5.
 Developed duck prints 6.
 Created ways in which to use the Laker to welcome people, invite people and to inspire Laker Pride 7.
 Found a reasonably priced mascot giveaway (duck calls) to share with employees and people in the community 8.
 Worked with Alumni to share the Laker pride 9.
 Integrated the mascot supervision and scheduling into the position of Director of Community Outreach, while working with Athletics to meet their needs.

-Strategy: Sharing Student Success Stories Unit Objective: Implement new branding and marketing strategies to further student engagement.
-Requestor(s): Tina Stovall Description: Develop means for collecting and sharing student success stories across the college.
-Some may also be highlighted in college publications.
+Strategy: Sharing Student Success Stories Unit Uniective: Implement new branding and marketing strategies to further student engagement.
+Requestor(s): Tina Stovall Description: Develop means for colle also be highlighted in college publicati cting and sharing student success stories across the college.
+Some may ons.
 Aug.
 2016 Status Statement: Meeting progress target Nov.
-2015 Status Statement: Meeting progress target Mid Very Brown and Brown to Atlantic Coll 2004 F. Ott.
-Last Oraclina Discharge Atlantic College Colleg

-Mid-Year Progress Report: At a fall 2015 Student Services Learning Dialogue, staff from across Student Services brainstormed ideas for developing a means for collecting and sharing student success stories across the college.
+2015 Status Statement: Meeting progress target Mid-Year Progress Report: At a fall 2015 Student Services Learning Dialogue, staff from across Student Services brainstormed ideas for developing a means for collecting and sharing student success stories across the college.
 The goal is to create an online tool for students and staff to share student success stories, using a model similar to that used to collect information for the college's annual "People Who Make a Difference" communication.
 The strategy is scheduled to be implemented during the 2016-2017 academic year.
 Through the project, we also identified opportunities to improve the process for students to identify employees as "People Who Make a Difference".
-As a result the number of students recognizing staff increased.

-Consistently Implement New Lake Land College Brand in All Communications III Init Chiective.
-Implement new branding and marketing strategies to further student engagement.
-Requestor(s): Tina Stovall Description: All SSLT leaders will work with staff from Marketing and Publications to update all marketing and communications pieces to consistently represent the Lake Land College brand.
+Strategy: Consistently Implement New Lake Land College Brand in All Communications Unit Objective: Implement new branding and marketing strategies to further student engagement.
+Requestor(s): Tina Stovall rk with staff from Marketing and Publications to update all marketing and / represent the Lake Land College brand.
 Aug.
 2016 Status Statement: Achieved - strategy development complete Nov.
-2015 Status Statement: Meeting progress target

-Mid-Year Progress Report: Marketing and Public Relations has worked with all areas of Student Services - and other departments on campus to integrate the new branding standards into all marketing and public relations pieces.
+2015 Status Statement: Meeting progress target Mid-Year Progress Report: Marketing and Public Relations has worked with all areas of Student Services - and other departments on campus to integrate the new branding standards into all marketing and public relations pieces.
 MPR, Admissions and ISS continue to work to implement the new Customer Relations Management software system which will utilize the branding standards.
 The new college website also utilizes the branding standards.
 Budget limitations have slowed the progress of updating all materials and signage but a plan is in place for continuous updating until that is accomplished.

-Strategy: Walking Billboards: Building Branding Awareness Through T-shirts "Unit Objective" Implement new branding and marketing strategies to further student engagement.
+Strategy: Walking Billboards: Building Branding Awareness Through T-shirts Unit Objective: Implement new branding and marketing strategies to further student engagement.
 Requestor(s): Lisa Shumard-Shelton